 It was not long before the ideas that lay behind the seaborne/airborne concept received their first real test.
 In late June 1961 the British government feared that Iraq might invade its newly independent neighbour, Kuwait.
 Evidence in support of this thesis was, at best, scant.
-Nevertheless, the British were able to persuade the Emir of Kuwait that he was in imminent danger and on 30 June he issued a formal request for British military support.59 It was therefore decided to initiate the existing plan for support to Kuwait, Reinforced Theatre Plan 'Vantage'.
-The previous day the Cabinet Defence Committee had authorised precautionary military moves in order to improve readiness.
-As a result the Marines of No. 42 Commando were landed in Kuwait by helicopters from HMS Bulwark at around 0900 on 1 July.
-The Marines were joined later that day by half a squadron of tanks from the LST HMS Striker, by a platoon of Marines from a frigate offshore and by two companies of infantry flown forward from Bahrain.
-They were supported by two squadrons of Hunter fighter/ground attack aircraft that had deployed to Bahrain the previous day.60 Kuwait was only just within the radius of action of the Hunters at Bahrain so during 1 July ten aircraft were flown forward and operated from the new civilian airport in Kuwait.

-Âir, maritime and land forces were rushed to the Gulf.
+Nevertheless, the British were able to persuade the Amir of Kuwait that he was in imminent danger and on 30 June he issued a formal request for British military support.59 It was therefore decided to initiate the existing plan for support to Kuwait, Reinforced Theatre Plan Vantage.
+The previous day the Cabinet Defence Committee had authorised a number of precautionary military moves in order to improve readiness.
+As a result the marines of No. 42 Commando were landed in Kuwait by helicopters from HMS Bulwark at around 0900 on 1 July.
+The marines were joined later that day by half a squadron of tanks from the LST HMS Striker, by a platoon of marines from a frigate offshore and by two companies of infantry flown forward from Bahrain.
+They were supported by two squadrons of Hunter fighter/ground attack aircraft that had deployed to Bahrain the previous day.
+60 Kuwait was only just within the radius of action of the Hunters at Bahrain so during the course of 1 July 10 aircraft were flown forward and operated from the new civilian airport in Kuwait.
+Air, maritime and land forces were rushed to the Gulf.
 The build-up of land forces was completed on 9 July, by which time there were 5,668 British military personnel in Kuwait.
-These were supported by two squadrons of Hunters and half a squadron of Shackletons at Bahrain, a squadron of Canberra bombers at Sharjah, some Canberra photoreconnaissance aircraft and numerous transport aircraft.
-The Royal Navy had a fleet offshore that contained an aircraft carrier, a
+These were supported by two squadrons of Hunters and half a squadron of Shackletons at Bahrain, a squadron of Canberra bombers at